yourjhay/yourjhay/README.md

 ### Hi there 👋

 ### I'm Rey Jhon,
-I'm a web and mobile application developer at [Bentacos](https://bentacos.com).
+I'm a web and mobile application developer.
 I specialize in backend coding and some front end works.
 I really like to explore different things.

 Finishing my degree doesn't stop me from learning new technologies that'll help me grow as software developer.